Quotes Icon

 • frog-yellowish-stranger-Timestamp

 Even though this lacks a variety of character types, it clocks in at 33 characters which makes it an incredibly high-entropy password.
 Plus, it does have dash symbols and one uppercase letter.
+Mix in some more numbers and symbols for better security.

 Bad passphrase: